Squarespace vs. WordPress vs. Wix — SEO Comparison

 If your site requires complex content, you may need Wordpress.

-With Squarespace and Wix your options are a bit more restricted.
+With Squarespace and Wix your options are a slightly more restricted.
 But unless your site requires something out of the ordinary, Squarespace and Wix are suitable for most everything.

 Search engines handle platforms and rankings in similar ways.
 They read content, search for inbound links, and use keyword data to deliver the best results they can.

-Each platform has a similar effect on SEO and is perfectly suitable to creating quality content, updating title tags, and getting inbound links.
+Each platform is perfectly suitable for content, title tags, and links.

-What’s more important is your time and how you spend it.
+Time spent learning a new platform is more important to SEO than the platform itself.
 When choosing a platform, consider its learning curve and its suitability to your needs.